Altinn/altinn-studio-docs/content/technology/solutions/_index.md

 ## Altinn Platform

-Altinn Platform contains components with central functionality that apps can use.
+Altinn Platform contains components with central functionality that apps and other consumers can use.
 Functionality includes storage, authentication, authorization, profile, register, receipt, pdf, and events.

 [Learn more about Altinn Platform](altinn-platform)